replicatedhq/help-center/content/docs/swarm/getting-started/docker-registries.md

 date: "2016-07-03T04:02:20Z"
 title: "Docker Registries"
 description: "How to push and access private images in Replicated's hosted private registry."
-weight: "105"
+weight: "1105"
-categories: [ "Replicated Scheduler" ]
+categories: [ "Shipping With Docker Swarm" ]
-index: "docs/native"
+index: "docs/swarm"
 ---

 When building your application, you have the option to use the Replicated private registry, or any supported external private or public registry.

 {{< linked_headline "Replicated Registry" >}}

 Every application created in Replicated has a completely isolated, private Docker registry available.
 You can push images to your private registry by finding the endpoint at (https://vendor.replicated.com/#/images) and using the Docker CLI to tag and push images.
-The Replicated Native Scheduler has built in support for the private registry, and will automatically authenticate with read-only access from a customer license file.
+When using the Swarm Scheduler, Replicated will be able to automatically use the customer license file to authenticate and pull any images from the Replicated Registry.

 {{< linked_headline "Tagging Images" >}}